cognifog-eu/iot-edge-gw/README.md

 - **Service**: Tells the system to execute the desired service, which will run on startup.
 - **Install**: Allows the service to run the WantedBy directory at the startup to handle the dependencies.

-6. Set the user executable file permissions the Service unit file using the following command:
+6. Set the user executable file permissions using the following command:
 `sudo chmod 644 /etc/systemd/system/ScriptService.service`
 7. Use the below-stated command to enable the customized service (which allows the execution on each startup):
 `sudo systemctl enable ScriptService.service`